An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Optimized GPU Scheme for solving IHPs

 \subsection{Dedicated multigrid solver}

-\paragraph{Singular stiffness matrices.} Due to the loss of precision caused by the mixed-precision scheme and the high resolutions, the multigrid solver may diverge with a numerical explosion.
-We find in practice that these cases may be caused by insufficient Dirichlet boundary conditions.
-During homogenization, the eight corner vertices of the unit cube domain are usually selected as the fixed vertices.
-This amounts to adding Dirichlet boundary conditions at the eight corner vertices to the cell problem~\eqref{eq:cell-prob} to guarantee a unique solution.
-Otherwise, the global stiffness matrix becomes singular.
+\paragraph{Singular stiffness matrices.} Due to the loss of precision caused by the mixed-precision scheme and the high resolutions, the multigrid solver may diverge with a numerical explosion. \tb{We find in practice that these situations may be caused by (1) insufficient Dirichlet boundary conditions and (2) no materials at corners during optimization.}

+During homogenization, the eight corner vertices of the unit cube domain are usually selected as the fixed vertices. \tb{This amounts to adding Dirichlet boundary conditions at the eight corner vertices to the cell problem~\eqref{eq:cell-prob} to guarantee a unique solution (see Fig.~\ref{fig:mix-fp32-err}~(b)).
+Otherwise, the global stiffness matrix becomes singular (see Fig.~\ref{fig:mix-fp32-err}~(a))}.

 However, as the density field evolves during the optimization, it often tends to be zero near the corners.
 Accordingly, the solid part gets isolated from the corners.
 Then, the global stiffness matrix is again becoming singular.

-To handle such a problem, we remove the component belonging to the numerical stencil's null space from the restricted residual before solving the system on the coarsest mesh, similar to~\citep{elasticTexture,10.1111:cgf.14698}.
-We show an example in Fig.~\ref{fig:rigid}.
+To handle such a problem, we remove the component belonging to the numerical stencil's null space from the restricted residual before solving the system on the coarsest mesh, similar to~\citep{elasticTexture,10.1111:cgf.14698}. \tb{We show an example with the resolution $128^3$ under the volume fraction 0.3 in Fig.~\ref{fig:rigid}.}

 \paragraph{Enforce macro strain.} The response force on the vertex $\mathbf{v}$ from an enforced macro strain $e^{kl}$ is:

 where $\mathbf{K}^0_{[i,j]}$ denotes $(i, j)$-th $3\times3$-block of $\mathbf{K}_0$, and $\boldsymbol{\chi}^{i}_{e,v_j}$ is the displacement on vertex $\mathbf{v}_j$ for the macro strain, where the superscript $i$ is the engineering notation for $kl$.